-Because the most universal criterion by which Morris Brown College and any other institution may be measured is the achievement of its alumni, the College seeks to provide its students with the following:
+The most universal criterion by which Morris Brown College and any other institution may be measured is the achievement of its alumni.
+The College seeks to provide its students with the following:

 - An environment that will foster the development of wholesome attitudes and a full appreciation for the cultural heritage of the human race epitomized in the major intellectual and/or cultural disciplines;

 - Knowledge that represents a comprehensive understanding of the fundamentals of the intellectual and cultural disciplines embodied in the Liberal Arts tradition of the General Education Program;

 - Experiences that will promote an awareness and sensitivity to the societal structures and processes which persistently provoke the climate and substance of social change;

 - An understanding and respect for the ethical, moral, and spiritual values of the Christian faith;

 - A set of skills that will equip students to negotiate effectively in the cultural, economic, global, political, and social environments;